 I read multiple blogging resources that told me I needed an email list but I wasn’t convinced.
 I wondered, “Would an email list benefit me as a Christian blogger?
 Would it be worth the time commitment?
 What would I say in my emails?
 How often would I need to send them?”

-Despite the number of “experts” telling me I needed a list, no one answered these questions.
+Despite the number of “experts” telling me I needed a list, no one answered these basic email list building questions.
 Eventually, I started my email list anyway and discovered the answers for myself.

-Over the next few weeks I will share what I’ve learned in this list building series.
-Today we start with the basics of building your email list.
+Over the next few weeks, I’ll share what I’ve learned in this list building basic series.
+Today we start with the basics.

 Why Have an Email List?